 An invasion by Asian budget carriers into Australia's lightly protected aviation market looks likely to threaten the excellent profits of incumbents Qantas Airways and Virgin Blue Airlines.
 Singapore-based Tiger Airways, a pure low-cost airline, is moving on to Australian domestic routes, while Malaysia's AirAsia Long Haul, also super-low-cost, assaults the international sector.
 Both moves threaten the ability of Qantas to confine the operations of its own budget carrier, Jetstar, to ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Foreign Threat Looms Over Australian Carriers' Bumper Profits".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Foreign Threat Looms Over Australian Carriers' Bumper Profits".